lunaticsm/Image-Uploader-API/README.md

 - In-memory rate limiting (per-client/minute) to prevent abuse.
 - Automatic cleanup job that prunes files after the configured retention window.
 - Live metrics (uploads, downloads, cleanups) exposed on the home page.
+- Password-protected admin dashboard to inspect uploads, storage usage, and prune files with lockout protection.
 - SQLite by default, with environment overrides for production databases.

 ## Live Demo